-Forget Reading, Leeds and Glasto, there are hundreds of free music festivals all over the UK just waiting for you to check them out.
-From the incredible Summer Jam festival in Liverpool to the Birmingham & Solihull Jazz and Blues Festival, there’s a music festival for every genre!
+Forget Reading, Leeds and Glasto, there are loads of free music festivals all over the UK, just waiting for you to check them out!
+From Folk on the Quay in Poole to the Clarence Park Music Festival in Wakefield, there’s a music festival for every genre!
 You can even bring your own food, drink and chairs for the ultimate chilled out festival experience.

 For example, it’s £32.50 to get into Blackpool Pleasure Beach on the day, but only £16.25 when buying at least 10 days in advance online.
 It’s also worth checking out the papers and using the coupons – you can save big money on theme park tickets.
-Take a look at this amazing cheap theme parkguide.
+Take a look at this amazing cheap theme park guide.

 There are so many big-name stores that host free events for kids.
-A few fun examples include Dobbie’s gardening workshops, Halford’s bike workshops, Hobbycraft workshops and Pets At Home animal workshops!
+A few fun examples include Dobbie’s gardening workshops, Halfords bike workshops, Hobbycraft workshops and Pets At Home animal workshops!
 There really is something for every child – whether they’re a budding artist or an animal fanatic.

-Surprisingly, boot fairs can be great fun for the whole family.
+Car boot fairs can be great fun for the whole family.
 Think fresh doughnuts, ice lollies, bargain toys and actually making money at the same time.
 Find your nearest car boot sale and just pay a small price to pitch up and sell your items.
 The average person makes £115 in a car boot sale in just five hours – that’s £23 per hour!

 Not only will you be getting rid of stuff you don’t use anymore and making money, but you can also teach your little ones about money too.
 It’s a good idea to get your kids to help on the stall, handle cash and work out the change.
 And to reward your little hard workers, a lot of car boot fairs have a bouncy castle!